Member of the Legislative Assembly: South Korea

 A member of any of the provincial legislative assemblies may be referred to as an MLA in English.

 United States

 In the United States of America, state legislator is a generic term referring to a member of the legislative body of any of the country's 50 states.

 The formal name of the legislature varies from state to state.
 In 24 states, it is simply called the Legislature or the State Legislature, while in 19 states, the legislature is called the General Assembly.
 In Massachusetts and New Hampshire, the legislature is called the General Court, while North Dakota and Oregon designate the legislature as the Legislative Assembly.

 The Associated Press guidelines for journalists recommend referring to state legislators as state representatives or state senators to avoid confusion with their federal counterparts.

 Wales

-Members of the Senedd, the devolved Assembly for Wales, are usually known as MSs or Aelodau o'r Senedd (ASau).
+Members of the Senedd, the devolved Parliament for Wales, are usually known as MSs or Aelodau o'r Senedd (ASau).